ActiumDev/dcs-server-wine/README.md

   its primary thread.
 Almost any CPU will do for basic missions, but its single-thread performance is of utmost importance to maximize the performance ceiling.
-The included [`FPSmon.lua`](.wine/drive_c/DCS_configs/DCS_defaults/Scripts/Hooks/FPSmon.lua) script will warn about performance issues.
+The included [`FPSmon.lua`](.wine/drive_c/DCS_configs/DCS_defaults/Scripts/Hooks/FPSmon.lua) script will warn about performance issues in global chat by default.
-* RAM: 16G or **more**.
-16G should suffice for a single server instance without mods on Caucasus.
+* RAM: 8G or **more**.
+8G should suffice for a single server instance without mods on Caucasus.
 The sky is the limit once multiple instances, mods, and larger terrains are involved.
 Do not use a disk-backed swap partition, use [zram](https://packages.debian.org/stable/systemd-zram-generator) instead.